acorbe/autogpy/README.md

 ### Which problem does it solve?

-`autogpy` eliminates annoying duplications of code/data when doing data analytics in python and publication figures in gnuplot.
-Using a syntax close to gnuplot, it automatically generates gnuplot scripts and dumps suitably the data.
+`autogpy` eliminates annoying code and data duplications when doing data analytics in python and publication figures in [gnuplot](http://www.gnuplot.info/).
+Using a syntax close to gnuplot, `autogpy` automatically generates gnuplot scripts and dumps suitably the data.

-In the scientific community, [gnuplot](http://www.gnuplot.info/) is a gold standard for publication-quality plots.
-While python comes with several options for plotting, often gnuplot is preferred in production.

 ### Main features
 + anything that be obtained by the gnuplot command `plot` can be produced
-+ output figures are shipped in a folder that includes scripts, data and makefile
++ output figures are shipped in a folder which includes scripts, data and makefile
 + any gnuplot state modification can be achieved
 + terminals epslatex, tikz/pgfplot and jpg
 + multiplots